rawbee/JSLab/JavaScript101.md

 ### String

 Strings are really simple.
-Quotes or double quotes, no differences, some text in it and you're done.
-The most important property of a String when it comes to manipulation is `length`.
-It's not the only one, the `String` object contains a lot of useful properties and methods, see reference for more details.
+Put some text in quotes, and that's a string.
+The `String` object contains a lot of useful properties and methods, see reference for more details.

 ```javascript
 var a = ""; // The empty string: it has zero characters